Advanced Git operations

 (Be sure to use your own link, not the example link.)

-5. Pull the latest content from the Overleaf project and merge it into your master branch.
+5. Pull the latest content from the Overleaf project and merge it into your main branch.

 ```